 Leadership is often divided into four styles:

-- Directing leaders give specific instruction and closely supervise group tasks; they show exactly what they want others to do and how to do it.
+- Directing leaders give specific instructions and closely supervise group tasks; they show exactly what they want others to do and how to do it.

 - Coaching leaders direct and supervise tasks but they also explain decisions, ask for suggestions and encourage those they work with.
 They will encourage all to contribute when deciding what to do and how to do it.